Smilacina purpurea Wall.

-Maianthemum purpureum is a perennial plant that can grow up to 0.30 metres tall.
+Maianthemum purpureum is an erect, herbaceous perennial plant that can grow from 25 - 60cm tall.

 Requires a deep fertile humus rich moisture retentive soil, neutral to slightly acid, that does not dry out in the growing season, and a shady position[